 In 2016 Lidsky set out to share with others his empowering approach to living and leading, and he was promptly recognized as a visionary thought leader.
 Penguin Random House acquired for publication his first book, Eyes Wide Open, and it hit the shelves as a New York Times best seller in March 2017.
 TED invited Lidsky to present a mainstage TED Talk at TEDSUMMIT 2016 in Banff, Canada, and it was viewed more than a million times in its first 20 days.
 Lidsky now consults and speaks to organizations around the world on issues including leadership, accountability and self-empowerment.

-He has been recognized for his achievements dozens of times and his leadership is routinely sought after.
+Lidsky has been recognized for his achievements dozens of times and his leadership is routinely sought after.
 He is an advisor to a $1+ billion tech “unicorn.”
 He is a member of the Young Presidents’ Organization (YPO), the world’s premier peer network of chief executives and business leaders, and was tapped to lead the Orlando Chapter and to serve on the Regional Executive Committee for the Southeast U.S. and Caribbean.
-He was asked to join the Young Entrepreneur Council.
 He has been appointed to State leadership positions by the Governor of Florida and to a federal position by a U.S. Senator.
 He sits on the Board of the Florida Hospital For Children.
 He was named 1 of 4 Temple Bar Scholars by the United Kingdom’s Inns of Court and brought to London for a month-long idea exchange with UK Supreme Court Justices and leading barristers.